Pages

 The stretching of Albania (Pahlavi: Arrān) over the left and right sides of the Kur/a river (Old Persian: KurušGreek: Κῦρος Kyros, Latin: Cyrus, Azerbaijani/Turkish: Kür) in the Sasanian Period, III-VII centuries.

-Following the division of Sasanian Armin/a (Latin: Armenia) between the Byzantine and Sasanian empires in 387 AD, the Sassanids transferred the Kur/a river right bank's territories (Pahlavi toponyms*): Uti/kŠakašēn, Kołṭʿ (now Nakhcivan in Azerbaijan), Khachen, Ar’sax, Gardman/Girdiman to Albania (Garsoian 1997, Chaumont 2014).
+Following the partition of Sasanian Armin/a (Latin: Armenia) between the Byzantine and Sasanian empires in 387 AD, the Sasanians transferred the Kur/a river right bank's principalities (Pahlavi toponyms*): Uti/kŠakašēn, Arc’sax, Kołṭʿ, Xachen, Siunia/Siwnik and Gardman to Albania (Garsoian 1997, Chaumont 2014).

 In 428 AD, the Sassanids also transferred Armin/a's P'aytakaran (now Baylagan in Azerbaijan) and Parskahayk to Aturpatakan (Pahlavi: Ādurbādagān) [now Iranian Azerbaijan] (Greenwood 2008).

-*As American scholar James Robert Russell (1985) correctly mentioned, all Armenian toponyms are borrowings from the Parthian Arsacid and Sasanian periods (Pahlavi).
+As American scholar James Robert Russell (1985) correctly mentioned, all Armenian toponyms are borrowings from the Parthian Arsacid (Language: Parthian/Arsacid Pahlavi) and Sasanian periods (Language: Middle Persian/Pahlavi).

 Sources: